cnpcshangbo/OS4_FOC/README.md

 * Run the model;
 * Comment through the FOPD controller and comment out the IOPID controller;
 * Re-run the model;
 * Launch Simulation Data Inspector.
-Check the output to compare the curves.
+Check the output to compare the curves;
+* Linear model step response is in the folder of IRID;
+* Linear model disturbance is also in the folder of IRID, but the git branch needs to be switched to "verify-impulse" first.

 ## References:
 Bouabdallah, Samir.
 "Design and control of quadrotors with application to autonomous flying."
 PhD Thesis(2007).